About K.G. Ginde

 [In the following essay, Dr. Ramesh Gangolli occasionally goes overboard in his admiration of Ginde.
 For example, he says of Ginde, “Such deep thinking helped him to have an overview of the structure of Hindustani music in to a degree of profundity which I have not encountered in any other musician that I have met.”
 Clearly, Professor Gangolli’s experiences in music have been rather modest in scope and one wonders if he attended the “I-have-not-seen-it-therefore-it-does-not-exist” school.
-Be that as it may, this is a fairly good account of K.G.
+Be that as it may, this is a very good account of K.G.
 Ginde – Rajan P. Parrikar]

 Pandit K. G. Ginde (1925-1994)